15chrjef/reactBattleship/README.md

 # reactBattleship
-a game where the player has to choose the correct randomized locations to win the game.
+a fun game where the player has to choose the correct positions of enemy ships to win.